BizInk/bizpress-client/readme.txt

 == Changelog ==

+= 1.3 =
+* Bug Fix: Fixed and issue with Quickbooks Recources

 = 1.2.9 =
 * Bug Fix: Xero Recources
 * New: Added mode for no conflict url setting.
-Config BIZINK_NOCONFLICTURL
+Config BIZINK_NOCONFLICTURL define(BIZINK_NOCONFLICTURL, true); in wp_config.php

 = 1.2.8 =
 * New Feature: Cacheing of pages requests